RyanKadri/xsrt/README.md

 ### Recording API Server (Backend)

 This project uses an express backend.
-You can build and debug in VSCode (via launch configs).
-This will be updated shortly to allow for a simpler `npm run ***` start.
+You can build and run with `npm run start:backend`

 ### Chrome Extension